coreyferguson/generator-iso-lib/README.md

 ## Features

-- Isomorphic (runs in browser and Node.js).
+- Universal / Isomorphic (runs in browser and Node.js).
 - Bundled into a single dependency for browser.
 - Integration testing on Node.js and browser.
 - Code coverage.